Software Testing for Extended Reality Applications: A Systematic Mapping Study: Results

 \textbf{Test concerns:} The primary test objectives are functionality (17 studies) and usability (8 studies).
 The most frequent test targets for functionality are user interaction (5 studies), while for usability, the key focus is cybersickness (3 studies).
 These align with critical user experience and interactional aspects of XR systems.

 \textbf{Test techniques:} System testing is the dominant test level (22 studies), with black-box and white-box testing nearly balanced.
-Machine learning-based techniques are the most prevalent (9 studies), followed by model-based testing (4 studies). \end{rqanswer}
+Machine learning is the most prevalent technique (9 studies), followed by model-based testing (4 studies). \end{rqanswer}